rschristopher/ischristtrue.com/src/ancient-views/fall.md

 ## 2. The Great Flood

 It is here that the Lord withdrew His spirit such that it will no longer strive with man.
-The very nature of man and the cosmology of creation further degrades.

 !!! quote "Genesis 6:3-8"
     And the Lord said, “My Spirit shall not strive with man forever, for he is indeed flesh; yet his days shall be one hundred and twenty years.”
 There were giants on the earth in those days, and also afterward, when the sons of God came in to the daughters of men and they bore children to them.
 Those were the mighty men who were of old, men of renown.